Kinetica + RAPIDS: Predict Airbnb Listing Prices in Real-Time

 At the end of the day, data in and of itself is technically worthless.
 Not until an organization can derive actual insight and convert that insight to revenue does data become a valuable asset.
 A critical piece to this return of investment is the ability to harness the insight gained from our machine learning model and push that to downstream applications.
 Above is an example of a mobile application that leverages streaming analytics, machine learning, and location intelligence to deliver estimated property values providing users faster deal evaluation and decision making.
 In summary, organizations using streaming and historical analytics, location intelligence, machine learning and frameworks like Kinetica and RAPIDS can tackle problems with huge revenue potential that have previously been discarded as impossible.

-We’ll be presenting about this use case at GTC San Jose.
 Big thanks to Nohyun Myung and Antonio Controneo for all of the work that went in to building this out.
 Saif Ahmed and Julian Jenkins for the new native Jupyter notebook environment and big thanks to Nima Negahban, Pat Khunachak, Saif Ahmed and the rest of the team for building the Mini Mogul application to tie it all together.

 - Watch this AirBnb pricing demo on YouTube